mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 # What Should Internet Standards Do? {#considerations}

 Centralization is driven by powerful forces -- both economic and social -- as well as the network effects that come with Internet scale.
-Moreover, because permissionless innovation is a core value for the Internet, and yet much of the centralization we see is by proprietary platforms that take advantage of this nature, the controls available to standards efforts on their own are very limited.
+Moreover, because permissionless innovation is a core value for the Internet, and yet much of the centralization seen on the Internet is performed by proprietary platforms that take advantage of this nature, the controls available to standards efforts on their own are very limited.

 Nevertheless, while standards bodies on their own cannot prevent centralization, there are meaningful steps that can be taken to prevent some functions from exhibiting some forms of centralization.
 There are also valuable contributions that standards efforts can make to other, more effective forms of regulation.